ogaida/usd/README.md

 # external tools

-Some external dependencies are:

-- [jq](https://stedolan.github.io/jq/) - a great tool for query and manipulate json-data
+If you use the `rusdc find` command with `--format mlr` option then you need `mlr`.

 - [mlr - Miller](http://johnkerl.org/miller/doc/index.html) - a great tool for data-transforming to and from json, csv and many more

-place both binaries `jq` und `mlr` in a path, which is in your PATH-Environment.
+Place the `mlr`-binary in a path, which is in your PATH-Environment.

 # funktions from the commandline-tool `rusdc`